-According to bird expert Sally Blanchard, one trait of the male sun conure is a territorial approach to his cage and to human companions.
+One trait of the male sun conure is a territorial approach to his cage and to human companions.
+Female sun conures tend to be more affectionate and sociable.
 The male may be more talkative than a female, and his screeching might be more persistent.
 Screeching is a common trait with all conures, male and female, which means it's not a terribly accurate determination method.

-A veterinarian can surgically sex a sun conure.
+A veterinarian can surgically sex conure species.
 The vet will anesthetize the bird and pluck away a few feathers, then make a tiny incision in the bird's abdomen.
-Then the vet will insert an arthroscope into the incision to search for a single ovary or a pair of testes.
+Then the vet will insert an arthroscope into the incision to search for a single ovary on the left side of the body or a pair of testes.
 This method has a higher accuracy rate but carries risks with the administering of anesthesia and the possibility of post-surgical infection.